linode/docs/docs/guides/security/authentication/self-hosted-password-management-with-bitwarden-rs/index.md

     This command uses the following flags to establish a persistent container to serve the Vaultwarden application:

     - `-d` daemonizes the container to run in the background.
-    - Using `--name vaultwarden` gives the container a human-readable name to avoid the need to reference the running container by a temporary identifier.
+    - Using `--name vaultwarden` gives the container a human-readable name.
+To avoid the need to reference the running container by a temporary identifier.
     - By passing the host path `/srv/vaultwarden` to the volume (`-v`) flag, data is persisted outside of the container whenever it is stopped.
     - The environment variable `WEBSOCKET_ENABLED` enables the extra websocket server for Vaultwarden.
     - Each `-p` flag forwards the respective host ports to the container (port 8080 for the main Vaultwarden web service and port 3012 for websocket traffic).
 Normal HTTP and HTTPS ports are served with Caddy.